 No matter how sophisticated your processes and how experienced your sales team are, basic sales skills will always be vital when it comes to ensuring the overall success of your business.
 Your best sales people will be those who have the ability to listen, question, identify needs, sell benefits, build relationships and ultimately close deals.
 But as technology, customers and organisations change with the times, so must a sales person’s skills.
-Whether you’re recruiting for your next sales star or training up your existing team, here are the future skills you need:
+When recruiting for your next sales star here are the future skills you need:

 The ability ‘to de-educate’